tasneem-m-selim/GNN_CoRA/README.md

 ✅ Your submission will be reviewed and evaluated, and the results will be added to the leaderboard.

-Each Participant is allowed **only for one submission**.
+Each participant is allowed **only for one submission**.
 Subsequent submissions will be automatically rejected

 ---